akramj13/portfolio/README.md

-# portfolio
+# portfolio site
-Repository to store source code for my personal portfolio.
-Expect this site to be completely changed and moved around multiple times lol.
+repo to store source code for my personal portfolio. expect this site to be completely changed and moved around multiple times lol.